Rebel yell: Origins

 A final explanation, with special reference to the rebel yells uttered by the Army of Northern Virginia is that the rebel yell was partly adapted from the specialized cries used by men experienced in fox hunting.
 Sidney Lanier, the poet and Confederate veteran, described his unit's yell as "a single long cry as from the leader of a pack of hounds."

 Considering the existence of many differing versions of the yell, it is possible that it had multiple origins.

 Use of the "Southern war cry" precedes the Civil War.
-In the mid- to late-1850s in the Kansas Territory, "free-state" (meaning anti-slavery) forces battled against pro-slavery forces (as Kansas' determination on slavery was in violent dispute).
+In the mid- to late-1850s in the Kansas Territory, "free-state" (anti-slavery) forces battled against pro-slavery forces as the territory's determination on slavery was in violent dispute.
 Sam Reeder was a "free-state" or "free-soil" combatant against a pro-slavery militia at the Battle of Hickory Point in September 1856.
 "I could hear the sound of shots from the direction of Hickory Point, accompanied at intervals by fierce yells," remembered Reeder.
 "A young fellow near me remarked: 'Our men must be hitting them the way they holler.'
 It was not that; it was the ...
 Southern war cry."

 One of the earliest accounts of the yell comes from the First Battle of Manassas (Bull Run) during then Brig.
 General Thomas Jonathan Stonewall Jackson's assault at Henry House Hill.
 An order was given during a bayonet charge to "yell like furies" in routing the Federal forces under General Irvin McDowell.